Leon Gray

-Leon Gray (November 15, 1951 – November 11, 2001) was an American professional football player who was an offensive tackle in the National Football League for the New England Patriots, Houston Oilers, and the New Orleans Saints.
+Leon Gray (November 15, 1951 – November 11, 2001) was an American professional football player who was an offensive tackle in the National Football League (NFL) for the New England Patriots, Houston Oilers, and the New Orleans Saints.
 Gray played college football for the Jackson State Tigers.

 Early life

-Gray was born on November 15, 1951 in Olive Branch, Mississippi as one of 10 children.
+Gray was born on November 15, 1951, in Olive Branch, Mississippi, as one of 10 children.
 He graduated from East Side High School in Olive Branch and earned academic and music scholarships to Jackson State University.

 College career

 While at Jackson State, Gray played football for the Tigers from 1970–1973 as an offensive tackle.
 At the end of his senior season, he received several honors, including a First-team All-SWAC selection and team MVP.
 He was also named to the All-American teams of both Playboy and Ebony Magazines, as well as the Pittsburgh Courier.
 Gray was nicknamed "Big Dog" in college due to his size (295 lb.).